-Reading time: 4 min.
+Reading time: 9 min.

 Our hair plays a vital role in how we look and feel.
 So if you find yourself hiding your thinning hair, or worrying about hair loss, it’s normal to feel a little worried or paranoid.
 Hair loss can have a significant impact on your life, self confidence and self-esteem.

 25% of men start to lose their hair by the age of 21, while 40% of women experience hair loss by age 40 [1].
 But for many people experiencing thinning hair or hair loss, the process happens gradually, so may not be noticeable at the initial stages.
-This often means that in many sufferers the symptoms go unnoticed for a long time, until they have lost nearly half of their hair density [2].
+This often means that in many sufferers the signs of balding go unnoticed for a long time, until they have lost nearly half of their hair density [2].

 So is your hair really thinning — or are you just paranoid?
 Find out about the causes and types of hair loss and hair thinning, and find out when you should speak to a trichologist.